In my last post, I outlined a revised definition of a “project”.

 But the word “endeavour” derives from the French verb “to must or have to”.
+It does not avoid the involvement of people.
 It means “people taking responsibility for something”.
-Endeavour requires commitment, which is surely a necessary part of projects.
+An endeavour requires commitment and implies accountability.
+These attributes of human engagement are surely a necessary part of projects.

 Also, “endeavour” isn’t specific about a particular structure or approach.
 Nor does it have some specific definitions, like “process”.
 This is useful in an inclusive definition.

 A key tenet of traditional thinking on project management is that a project is temporary.
 PMI called this the automatic “death sentence” that sets up when creating the project.